TheLakeMan/Hyperion/CONTRIBUTING.md

 ## License

-By contributing to TinyAI, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to Hyperion, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

 ## Questions?

 Feel free to reach out to the maintainers if you have any questions or need help with the contribution process.

-Thank you for contributing to TinyAI!
+Thank you for contributing to Hyperion!